1Password/connect/examples/beta/docker/README.md

 ## Appendix: Customize your Connect server

 Many Connect server configuration changes can be made by adding or removing environment variables.
-These can be customized by making changes to [`connect-api.env`](./connect-api.env) and [`connect-sync.env`](./connect-sync.env) (that can be commited to your source control) before deploying (or redeploying) your Connect server using the `docker stack deploy` command.
+These can be customized by making changes to [`connect-api.env`](./connect-api.env) and [`connect-sync.env`](./connect-sync.env) (that can be committed to your source control) before deploying (or redeploying) your Connect server using the `docker stack deploy` command.
 For some use cases, it may be desirable to update the configuration "on the fly" from your terminal.

 For example, to reboot your Connect server with debug logging enabled: